-This is due to the constant changes in the demands of pregnancy—one minute everything seems right, next minute you’re scanning through the checklist again, thinking of what needs to be added or removed.
+This is due to the constant changes in the demands of pregnancy—one minute, everything seems right, and the next minute, you’re scanning through the checklist again, thinking of what needs to be added or removed.

 But before we get started, I’d like to take a step back, using the next two minutes or less to tell you the best time to begin packing up your baby hospital bag.